Duke Hudson: Chase University (2022–2025)

 On 1 November 2022 episode of NXT, Hudson accompanied Thea Hail and Andre Chase as Chase University's flag bearer, thus turning face.
-On 24 October 2023 on Night 1 of NXT: Halloween Havoc, Hudson and Chase defeated The D'Angelo Family (Tony D'Angelo and Channing "Stacks" Lorenzo) to become the NXT Tag Team Champions, winning his first championship in WWE.
+On 24 October 2023 on Night 1 of NXT: Halloween Havoc, Hudson and Chase defeated The Family (Tony D'Angelo and Channing "Stacks" Lorenzo) to become the NXT Tag Team Champions, winning his first championship in WWE.
 Chase and Hudson later lost the titles to D'Angelo and Stacks on the 14 November edition of NXT, ending their reign at 21 days.

 In early May 2024, Ridge Holland started associating himself with Chase U. On the 21 May episode of NXT, Fallon Henley defeated Hail to qualify for a spot at the six-woman ladder match to crown the inaugural NXT Women's North American Championship at NXT Battleground.
 Backstage, Riley Osborne got into an argument with Holland for costing Hail the match, to which Chase proposed that both men settle their differences in the ring where Holland defeated Osborne.
 After the match, Osborne still do not approve of Chase U working with Holland, with Hudson agreeing with Osborne.
 The stable would eventually accept Holland as an official member.
 On the 25 June episode of NXT, Chase and Hudson won a tag team turmoil match for a NXT Tag Team Championship title match at NXT Heatwave on 7 July but they failed to defeat Nathan Frazer and Axiom for the titles.
 On the 17 July episode of NXT, Hudson failed to defeat Oba Femi for the NXT North American Championship after Holland arranged for the match the previous week.
 At NXT No Mercy on September 1, Chase and Holland, who had defeated Frazer and Axiom for the NXT Tag Team Championship two weeks before, lost the titles back to Frazer and Axiom.
 After the match, Holland viciously attacked the group, defecting from Chase U and reverted back to a heel in the process.
 After his defection, Holland vowed to take down Chase U. On the September 10 episode of NXT, Holland defeated Hudson and took out Hudson with the barricade after the match in what would be Hudson's final televised match for WWE.
 On the November 19 episode of NXT, Holland defeated Chase with the future of Chase U on the line, causing Chase U to disband.
 Hudson was released by WWE in January 2025.